About Us

 I am proud to be involved with Kinship, especially because it’s clear it has had a tremendous impact on local youth, families and the community.
 Kinship is making a difference.

-Mark Zulliger joined the board in 2022.
-Mark is on the Finance Committee.
+Grant Voermans joined the board in 2021.
+Grant is on the Finanace Committee.